jheske/Alexandria/README.md

 This repository contains a book cataloging app based on **Alexandria**, my Udacity Android Developer Project #3.
 It is a nearly complete redesign/rewrite of the original app, which was rudimentary, contained a variety of errors and design flaws, and did not use a Material design.

-It also contains **Football**, the second part of Project 3.
-I didn't do much with it other than fix some bugs, so once the project has been graded I'll remove it until I have time to provide a nicer interface.
-All the info below pertains to Alexandria only.

 ## Features

 Features may or may not be completed and include, but are not limited to: